pi0/config-dir/README.md

 - For tools to distinguish config files
 - For library authors to decide on where to store or load configs

+Some tools offer command line options or environment variables for setting a non-default path to their config files.
+This is not a proper replacement for a standardized default lookup directory, because the tool might be invoked from a number of contexts and shipping configuration for them all (including unknown ones!) in projects does not scale, nor is it possible for some cases.
+Such contexts include, but are not limited to:

+- Different editors and IDE's
+- SCM commit hooks and different manager tools for them
+- Plain command line usage, including one-off runs
+- CI/CD environments

 ## Goal

 This proposal aims to introduce a new conventional place for storing configuration files and motivate different tools to support it as a new alternative standard while allowing top-level conventions the same as before.